Easy Baked Ziti made with savory ground turkey in a pool of zesty tomato based marinara sauce makes the perfect weeknight dinner.

 - 1/2 tsp garlic powder

-- 24 oz Italian sauce your favorite marinara or italian sauce
+- 24 oz pasta sauce your favorite store brand marinara or tomato based pasta sauce

 - 2 cups mozzarella cheese more or less